mentaldojo/learning-2-trade-site/docs/DESIGN_SYSTEM.md

 ## Performance
 - Only Inter is loaded from Google Fonts, minimizing font payload
 - Font weights are limited to those actually used in the design

+## UI/UX Philosophy (2024 Update)
+- **Performance-first:** All above-the-fold animations and heavy dependencies have been removed.
+Only Inter font is used for all text, loaded with `display: swap` and preloaded for speed.
+- **Accessibility:** Semantic HTML, skip links, focus rings, ARIA labels, and high-contrast support are implemented throughout.
+All content is keyboard navigable and screen reader friendly.
+- **Consistency:** Unified color palette, spacing, and component patterns.
+No font overrides or alternative font families are permitted.
+- **Simplicity:** Animations are minimal and only used for non-critical content.
+No Framer Motion or similar libraries are present in the codebase.
+- **SEO & Rich Results:** All key pages include Open Graph, Twitter, and JSON-LD structured data for best-in-class SEO and sharing.

+- **Note:** As of 2024, Framer Motion and all above-the-fold animations have been removed for performance.
+Only minimal, CSS-based transitions are permitted for non-critical content.

 ---